tamjidzihan/alumni_management/README.md

-# School Management System
+# School Alumni Management System

 ## Overview

-This project is a **School Management System** built using **React, Vite, TypeScript, Tailwind CSS**, and **Firebase**.
+This project is a **School Alumni Management System** built using **React, Vite, TypeScript, Tailwind CSS**, and **Firebase**.
 It features a public website with sections like Home, About, Events, Services, Photo Gallery, and Contact.
 It also includes an **Admin Panel** for managing school-related data.

 ## Features